 For the Filling

-In a medium bowl, beat on medium speed the butter and powdered sugar until combined.
+In a medium bowl, stand mixer or even food processor, beat on medium speed the butter and powdered sugar until combined.
 Add the flour and beat again until a soft dough forms.
+Pat evenly onto the bottom of the prepared baking pan.

-Bake for about 20 minutes, remove from the oven.
+Bake, remove from the oven.
+Let cool.

 In a medium bowl, beat together, the eggs, granulated sugar, baking powder, fresh lemon juice and pinch of salt.
-Pour over the baked crust and return to the oven and bake until the centre is set.
+Pour over the baked cooled crust and return to the oven and bake until the centre is set.
 Cool in the pan.

 Cut when the bars are completely cooled.